pdxparrot/ggj2020/SETUP.md

   * Add EventSystemHelper script to this
   * Copy the DefaultInputActions asset to Assets/Data/Input (can rename if desired)
     * Replace the EventSystem InputActions with this copy
+    * Pause action usually has to be added to this

 ## Server Spectator